CQCumbers/cqcumbers.github.io/README.md

 # Portfolio Website

-An online catalog of (mostly) finished projects by Alexander Zhang / Tyrese / CQCumbers.
+An online catalog of (mostly) finished projects by Alexander Zhang / CQCumbers.